zoltan-dulac/html5Forms.js/README.txt

 * form validation (via "required" and "pattern" attributes)
 * the autofocus attribute (i.e. focusing on a particular form element onload)
-* the placeholder attribute (i.e. descriptive text of what should be in an form field)
+* the placeholder attribute (i.e. descriptive text of what should be in a form field)
 * the output tag (solves equations of form elements)
 * CSS styling of form validation states (simulates :invalid and :valid in unsupported browsers like IE9 and lower)

 More information about how this works is available at: